biewwl/biewwl/README.md

 <br/>

 <p><em>Parachuted here?
-Well, I'm a Frontend Programmer passionate about WEB development!
+Well, I'm a Full Stack Programmer passionate about WEB development!
 Although I started my programming studies in 2022, I GUARANTEE you that you will be amazed at the level of development I have achieved in this short time!
 The goal is to learn more and more...
 Besides programming I like to spend my time watching series with my friends and playing games.</em></p>

 <br/>